 Amount due is derived from an arithmetical calculation, schedule of fees, or other methods to arrive at the amount.

 Sufficient documentation exists to support the AR.
-For example, the department must have the debtor name and an invoice or other document identifying the amount owed.
+For example, the agency/department must have the debtor name and an invoice or other document identifying the amount owed.

+Accounting for Receivables

+Agencies/departments should follow the guidelines below for accounting for ARs:

-Departments must ensure ARs are recorded promptly and accurately into the accounting system.
-The general guideline for recording ARs promptly is within 30 days after the date that the AR arose.
-For employee payroll ARs, the departments should ensure their human resources unit notifies the accounting office timely to meet the 30day guideline for recording ARs.
-When ARs are collected, the collections will generally be classified as abatements, reimbursements, revenue, or refunds to reverted appropriations.
+Record ARs promptly and accurately within 30 days following the occurrence of the event that gave rise to the AR.

+For employee payroll ARs, establish procedures for the agency’s/department’s human resources unit to notify the accounting unit within the 30-day guideline for recording ARs.

+ARS are recorded based on receipt classification and type of debtor.
+The most common types of receipt classifications are

+abatements, reimbursements and, revenue

+BILLING AND ACCOUNTING FOR RECEIVABLES 8291.1

+(New 10/2020, content added from 8776)

 See SAM sections 7620 and 10407 - 10416 for general ledger account descriptions and 10506 for the standard journal entry.
-Prepayments of ARs should be treated as revenue received in advance or as a liability until the transaction is completed (e.g., revenue is earned).
-See SAM section 10507 for the standard journal entry.
-(Continued)

-Departments must ensure proper recordkeeping is maintained.
-All efforts made toward the collection of receivables should be documented to include the dates and types of collection effort (e.g., letters, offset, phone calls, e-mails).
-AR source documents (e.g., invoices), documentation of collection efforts, and documentation of payments and any adjustments should be retained for at least four years after the receivable has been paid.
+Agencies/departments must ensure proper recordkeeping is maintained.
+All efforts made toward the collection of receivables should be documented to include the dates and types of collection efforts (e.g., letters, offset, phone calls, e-mails).
+AR source documents (e.g., invoices), and documentation of collection efforts, payments, and any adjustments should be retained for at least four years after the receivable has been paid.

 Government Code section 16302.2 provides that "Upon approval of the Director of Finance, any state agency with respect to any amount required to be shown on any form prescribed by the agency, or any amount of credit or refund, or any amount to be collected as a deficiency or underpayment of any tax, penalty, interest, license or other fee, or any other payment, may provide by regulation for the disregard of the fractional part of a dollar, unless it amounts to fifty cents ($0.50) or more, in which case it shall be increased to one dollar ($1)."
 Requests for approval should be sent to Finance, FSCU.